kun-shukla/ci-p1-mind-flora/README.md

 ### Known bugs

-Issue observed while using the deployed site on ios Chrome/Safari browsers, whereby the form section's bg video does not immediately autoplay (despite being assigned the 'mute' atribute).
-However, on visiting other sections and then revisiting the form section via the navbar, the video does start to play (though this can be erratic particulary on Chrome it seems).
+Issue observed while using the deployed site on iOS Chrome/Safari browsers, whereby the form section's background video does not immediately autoplay (despite being assigned the 'autoplay'/'mute' attributes).
+However, on visiting other sections and then revisiting the form section via the navbar, the video does usually start to play (though this can be erratic particulary on Chrome it seems).

 ## Technologies Used